BLOCKvIO/web-face-sdk/README.md

 # BLOCKv Web Face SDK
 ========================

 This is the official BLOCKv Web Face SDK.
-It allows the creation of a Web Face by enabling a web app to communicate with the BLOCKv platform via the displaying viewer.
+It allows you to easily build a Web Face which is able to communicate with the BLOCKv platform.

 ## Installation